Home

 Over the years, Prem Giri Maharaj lived a life of wandering asceticism, spending time in various spiritual centers and forests:

-On the request of Thakur Prithvi Singh of Malsisar Thikana, and his wife, Prem Giri Maharaj moved to Malsisar along with his devout disciple Lal Bai (possibly Prathvi Singh's Wife).
+Eventually, he returned to Sankhoo, where he once again met his guru.
+On the request of Thakur Prithvi Singh of Malsisar Thikana, and his wife, Prem Giri Maharaj moved to Malsisar along with his devout disciple Lal Bai (possibly Prithvi Singh’s wife).
 He set up a medi (hermitage), placing his kamandal (water pot) as a symbol of spiritual authority.

 One of the verses attributed to him is as follows: